labeginit/myCirculationAPI/README.md

 ## End point */login* method POST<br>

-Returns a single user by email address and password (status 200 or a message (status 404)<br>
+Returns a single user by email address and password (status 200 or a message (status 404).
+Session stores the user object<br>

 ### Example of such request<br>